RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 This is an extension of JEPA to include motion information.
 It uses an optical flow objective to learn motion from videos and uses general SSL to learn about the content of the images/videos.
 Optical flow is estimating the direction in which pixels move between two consecutive frames of a video.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/mcjepa_architecture.png" class="image-fluid mx-auto d-block" alt="MC-JEPA" source="https://arxiv.org/abs/2307.12698"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/mcjepa_architecture.png" class="image-fluid mx-auto d-block" alt="MC-JEPA" source="https://arxiv.org/abs/2307.12698"%}

 The details of this dense flow estimation are out of the scope of this blog post.
 Flow estimation and content feature learning are combined as a multitask learning objective.
 Images are sampled for content learning, while consecutive frames are sampled from videos for flow estimation.
 The encoder is shared for both tasks.
 This is a JEPA architecture because the representations from one frame are warped to match the representations from the next frame.
 The same encoder is used to process both frames.

 The architecture for flow estimation is hierarchal.
 This may be the first instantiation of an H-JEPA architecture.
 This architecture is based on [PWC-Net](https://openaccess.thecvf.com/content_cvpr_2018/papers/Sun_PWC-Net_CNNs_for_CVPR_2018_paper.pdf).
 Each level has a different resolution.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/mcjepa_full_architecture.png" class="image-fluid mx-auto d-block" alt="MC JEPA full architecture" source="https://arxiv.org/abs/2307.12698"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/mcjepa_full_architecture.png" class="image-fluid mx-auto d-block" alt="MC JEPA full architecture" source="https://arxiv.org/abs/2307.12698"%}

 The image features are sampled from ImageNet, while a video dataset is used for flow estimation.
 It is also possible to use frames from video as images for content learning.